Is it Wrong for Christians to Judge?

 "I know thy works, and thy labour, and thy patience, and how thou canst not bear them which are evil: and thou hast tried them which say they are apostles, and are not, and hast found them liars" (Revelation 2:2).

-Most leaders of high demand groups will say that exiters who expose them are "filled with hate" If this does not bring the desired results, then they will often resort to saying that the former member or exiter has "psychological problems" and are "failing to heal."
+Most leaders of abusive groups will say that exiters who expose them are "filled with hate" or "bitterness."
 These are tactics that religious cults have always used to try and silence their critics.

 Christians are indeed to judge.
 The Word of God says: